You don't have to live stressed out and exhausted.

 And she said very eloquently, “You know, at night when you are sitting around after dinner, and everything seems possible.
 You tell yourself tomorrow I will do ‘that,’ and accomplish ‘this’ and I can do anything in the world.
 And then you wake up, and you realize ‘that and this’ are going to take more than you originally thought.
 So you don’t do anything toward the plan and then night time rolls around, and the world is full of possibility.
 So I keep thinking if I have a good enough plan I won’t have this cycle.”
 She leaned back on the couch with an exhausted sigh.

 AH, I smiled knowing.
 I could SO relate.
 I frequently do that with my own business.
 Coming up with programs and workbooks as I sit with my nearest and dearest watching TV and then come morning just going about my routine not DOING anything towards my goals.
 So what happens between the evening and the morning?
 I believe our fear mongers show up.
 In the morning when it comes time to take action, our fear mongers get especially scared.
 It is almost like they mockingly allow us to dream giving us that freedom in the evening–knowing that in reality, they won’t let us move anywhere.

 So what can you do about it?
 Well, first off, as I said to my client it isn’t easy.
 Secondly, it has nothing to do with the perfect plan.

-According to your fear monger you will never have the perfect plan so the quest for the perfect plan is a great way to keep you stuck and not moving.
+According to your monger, you will never have the perfect plan, so the quest for the perfect plan keeps you stuck and not moving.

 - Build a plan–not a perfect plan but some actions steps.
 Bite-size, easily accomplished forward moving action steps.